Tasmia-Hossain/Personal-Electronic-Health-Record-and-Health-Monitor-System/README.md

 2nd Year 1st Semester

-The Personal Electronic Health Record and Health Monitor System is a Java Swingbased desktop application developed using Java Programming Language and MySQL
+The Personal Electronic Health Record and Health Monitor System is a Java Swing based desktop application developed using Java Programming Language and MySQL
 RDBMS program for efficient management of personal health information.
-This usercentric app aims to empower individuals in effectively organizing and accessing their health records for better self-care.
+This user-centric app aims to empower individuals in effectively organizing and accessing their health records for better self-care.
 The app allows users to create, update, and maintain their electronic health records, including important details such as medical history, diagnoses, treatments, medications,